jared-hughes/casual-serious-language/README.md

 Going for features that I actually use in practice.
 Early in development.

+## Next Steps

+- Proper error messages (instead of `String`)
+- Improve `IndexVec` impl (to get generic type), and use that for interpreter memory.
+- Varying types (floats etc)
+- Syntax like negative
+- Try symbol/string interning
+- Functions
+- Figure how to type consequent parsing better.

+Maybe sometime: Compile instead of interpret

 ## Guiding Principles

+The WIP is so far from these actually being relevant:

 1. Easy to look up the definition of any function.
 If you see `.repr()` in the source, it's clear exactly what lines implement it.
 So there will be no VTable generation, and no class inheritance.
 2. No hidden performance pitfalls.
 Don't implement a convenience feature (`.map()`) if it's much slower than the corresponding longhand (`for ()`).